M'4 Spring Forks

 Spring Discussion

-So, as received, the fork is extremely stiff.
-It's no wonder they work for the US importer who is a big guy, weighing 220 pounds (100 kg).
+So, as received, the forks are extremely stiff.
+It's no wonder they work for the US importer, who is a big guy weighing 220 pounds (100 kg).
 For riders who weigh the same (or less) than the Dragonfly itself, the forks can be improved.

 By initial rateI mean the rate before any coils go into coilbind.
 Progressive springs provide at least two different spring rates.
 As the coils that are are wound close together touch each other, they are no longer a spring but form a solid spacer instead.
 This allows the remaining coils (spaced wider apart) to provide a higher spring rate because there are now fewer active coils.
 Remember, with other variables held constant, the fewer the turns a spring has, the higher its rate.